The Final Station: Reception

-The Final Station received mixed to positive reviews from critics, with an aggregate score of 76/100 on Metacritic for the PC version.
+The Final Station received "generally favorable" reviews from critics, with an aggregate score of 76/100 on Metacritic for the PC version.
 Stephen Turner of Destructoid rated the game 80/100, calling it a "contemplative slice of sci-fi horror" and comparing it to Snowpiercer and Evangelion.
 Alex Gilyadov of GameSpot rated the game 7/10, saying it had a "fast-paced mix of action and strategy" with a "compelling twist", but criticized it for being "predictable" with "lackluster dialogue".
 Graham Smith of Rock, Paper, Shotgun called the game "simple, but just compelling enough".